albinouty/shibby/README.md

  - chbrown for the original Overdrive script which inspired me to make this one for Libby.
 [Check it out here.](https://github.com/chbrown/overdrive)
  - lillius for his version of a Libby app which I attempted to reverse engineer so I could make shibby in bash.
 [Check it out here.](https://github.com/lullius/pylibby)
+ - Nathaniel Landau for his cli boilerplate template which I used.
+[Check it out here.](https://natelandau.com/boilerplate-shell-script-template/)